AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 ---
 # Troubleshoot [!DNL Adobe Experience Manager] desktop app {#troubleshoot-v2}

-[!DNL Adobe Experience Manager] desktop app connects to a [!DNL Experience Manager] deployment's Digital Asset Management (DAM) repository.
-The app fetches repository information and search results on your machine, downloads and uploads files and folders, and includes capabilities to manage conflicts with Assets user interface.
+[!DNL Adobe Experience Manager] desktop app connects to an [!DNL Experience Manager] deployment's Digital Asset Management (DAM) repository.
+The app fetches repository information and search results on your machine, downloads and uploads files and folders, and includes capabilities to manage conflicts with the Assets user interface.

 Read on to troubleshoot the app, learn the best practices, and find out the limitations.